Managing a Vata-Pitta Constitution

 The practice of yoga goes hand in hand with Ayurveda.
 Visit the pitta-pacifying yoga section on our website for information on how to customize your yoga practice to cool the body, calm the mind, and help balance excess pitta.

 Bill Gates.
 Sharply intelligent.
 His fame has spread everywhere, even beyond his own professional sphere.
 Ambitious.
 Balding.

 Knowing our prakriti is useful because it increases awareness of our natural strengths and challenges.
-This is a positive first step towards understanding health.
+It helps us to understand and embrace our unique nature and provides a positive first step towards understanding our health.

 The second step is to understand if and how we have strayed from our natural, healthy constitution.
-In Ayurveda, we determine this by comparing our prakriti (natural constitution) with our vikriti, our current condition.
+In Ayurveda, we determine this by comparing our prakriti (natural constitution) with our vikriti (current condition).

 The above information was written by Dr. Claudia Welch for the exclusive use of Banyan Botanicals.
 The information is protected by copyright and may not be reprinted without the written permission of Dr. Claudia Welch and Banyan Botanicals.

 The above prakriti test and results are intended as a convenient tool to provide practical information on your Ayurvedic constitutional type.
 It is not intended to diagnose, treat, cure or prevent any disease.
 In addition, it should be noted that while this information should be considered highly useful it is not meant to replace the skilled constitutional analysis of a professionally trained Ayurvedic Physician.